fu4303/react-routing-diy/README.md

 ## Part 2: React Router

 We've done a lot of work to get functional client-side routing.
 However it's not super usable.
 All links need access to a function defined in `App`, which makes it awkward to use links deeper down inside other components.
-We also haven't even consider extra functionality that routers usually have (like Express' route params: `/blog/:id`).
+We also haven't even considered extra functionality that routers usually have (like Express' route params: `/blog/:id`).

-Luckily there's a very popular library called React Router that has done all the hard work for us.
+Luckily there's a very popular library called [React Router](https://reactrouter.com/web/guides/quick-start) that has done all the hard work for us.
 It's used by a very large percentage of React apps, since most apps need routing at some point.

 ### React Router fundamentals

-React Router (RR) is based on three core components: `<BrowserRouter>`, `<Route>` and `<Link>`.
+React Router (RR) is based on [three core components](https://reactrouter.com/web/guides/primary-components): `<BrowserRouter>`, `<Route>` and `<Link>`.

 #### `BrowserRouter`